RezoanulHasan/carhub-client/README.md

 - responsive for all device
 ## Home
 - Navbar with logo, name, and essential links ( All cars and Contact) .
-- image slider with text
+- Image slider with text
-- review rection
+- Review rection

 ## All cars
-- search functionality by car name
+- Search functionality by car name
-- show car data with pagination
+- Show car data with pagination
-- view car details option
+- View car details option

-## Contat
+## Contact
-  - poprer information with map
+  - Poprer information with map
-  - direct massege system
+  - Direct massege system